 What is Alcohol Use Disorder?

-There are many different theories on Alcohol Use Disorder with most professionals agreeing that there are biological and genetic components.
-Addiction to any substance causes changes in the biology of our brains, which in turn has repercussions with our ability to control impulses.
-There are different levels of Alcohol Use Disorder that range from mild to severe depending on how much alcohol is consumed and how often.
-Symptoms may include:
+There are many different theories on Use Disorder with most professionals agreeing that there are biological and genetic components. to any causes changes in the biology of our brains, which in turn has repercussions with our ability to control impulses.
+There are different levels of Use Disorder that range from mild to severe depending on how much is consumed and how often.

 People who consume large amounts of alcohol can sometimes put others around them at risk for other danger or complications.
 The Centers for Disease Control cdc.gov says that 29 people’s lives are taken every day due to drunk driving.